Skip to content

 2. Prepare the target computer

-Once you've turned off Secure Boot, exit UEFI and save your changes.
+4. Once you’ve turned off Secure Boot, find the “Exit and save changes” option, and use it.

 This requirement will go away in the future once KDE Linux supports Secure Boot.